andrewozhegov/notion-linux/README.md

 sudo make uninstall
 ```

-some stored by electron app data like cache, sessions & cookies should be deleted manualy
+some stored by electron app data like cache, sessions & cookies should be deleted manually

 ```bash
 rm -rf ~/.config/notion